 This is an excellent alternative to synthetic herbicides which slowly pollute the ecosystem at groundwater levels.
 For gardeners in the USA, there's a very good organic option called WeedKleen.
 Its biodegradable formula is composed of a mix of all-natural citric and acetic acids which allow it to effectively kill weeds without harming the environment.

 If you decide to go for this method, be sure to only spray the weeds that you want to kill.
 Herbicides like WeedKleen are non-selective and will kill any plant you spray them on, so be very careful when using them!
+Also, if you're a dog owner, make sure to use a dog-friendly weed killer.

 I put this last on the list because of the dangers that these chemicals pose to the environment and to our overall health.
 Should you pull weeds before spraying?
 Absolutely, as you reduce the threat to the environment by doing that; however, even using things such as borax for killing weeds is preferable to using store-bought chemical weed killers.